Joshhhuaaa/EnhancedSCDAOnline/PatchNotes.md

 ---
 - Slaughterhouse:
   - A box has been moved to prevent hacking Blue Terminal through the small gap in the underground.
-  - Removed a useless “Disable Light” interaction in the Spy insertion point.
+  - *Bug fixed:* Removed a useless “Disable Light” interaction in the Spy insertion point.
 ---
 - USS Wisdom:
   - Red Terminal has been moved to a new downward position to prevent hacking through the small gap in the vent.